msyk/FMDataAPI/README.md

 - Thanks to Frank Gonzalez.
 Your bug report is brilliant, and I could fix it quickly.
 - Thanks to base64bits for coding about container field.
 - Thanks to phpsa for bug fix.
-- Thankx to Flexboom for bug fix.
+- Thanks to Flexboom for bug fix.
 - Thanks to schube for bug fix.
 - Thanks to frankeg for bug fix.